pachadotdev/economiccomplexity/inst/paper.md

 results, and its presentation, makes it difficult for others to verify the findings in the study.

-``economiccomplexity`` might help to evaluate research findings in this particular area, helping to produce less studies that are not reproducible, or partially reproducible with some discrepancies, conditional on the availability of data, metadata, and computing power that may be unavailable to all researchers.
+`economiccomplexity::` might help to evaluate research findings in this particular area, reducing the number of studies that are not reproducible, or only partially reproducible with some discrepancies, conditional on the availability of data, metadata, and computing power that may be unavailable to all researchers.

-The central contribution of this package is to be the first that provides functions to use the recursive linear algebra methods from
-@buildingblocks2009 in R and adds tests and full documentation to offer the best possible package on CRAN.
+The central contribution of `economiccomplexity::` is to provide functions that use recursive linear algebra methods from @buildingblocks2009 in R, with tests and full documentation for release on CRAN, the dominant repository of R software.

 @metrics2012 presents non-linear iterative methods that extend the linear approach from @buildingblocks2009 in order to capture the link between the export basket of different countries and their industrial competitiveness.
-This approach is also implemented in ``economiccomplexity``, but following the formulation from @measuringcomplexity2015 that introduces extremality parameters that generalize the original formulation.
+This approach is also implemented in `economiccomplexity::`, but following the formulation from @measuringcomplexity2015 that introduces extremality parameters that generalize the original formulation.